skylab-inc/Lightning/README.md

 # Edge

+#### Node
-Edge is an HTTP Server and TCP Client/Server framework written in Swift and inspired by Node.js.
+Edge is an HTTP Server and TCP Client/Server framework written in Swift and inspired by [Node.js](https://nodejs.org).
 It runs on both OS X and Linux.
-Like Node.js, Edge uses an event-driven, non-blocking I/O model.
+Like Node.js, Edge uses an **event-driven, non-blocking I/O model**.
 In the same way that Node.js uses [libuv](http://libuv.org) to implement this model, Edge uses [libdispatch](https://github.com/apple/swift-corelibs-libdispatch).

 This makes Edge fast and efficient, but it also means that Edge applications can naturally make use of libdispatch to easily offload heavy processing to a background thread.

+> The name Edge is a play on the name Node, as they are both components of [graphs](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)).

+#### RxSwift
+Edge's event API is based on the concepts of Functional Reactive Programming and, specifically, [RxSwift](https://github.com/ReactiveX/RxSwift).

 # Installation